-Three new What’s So Cool About Manufacturing? video contests for the 2017-2018 school year have helped increase total participation to students in 36 of Pennsylvania’s 67 counties – a combined area that represents nearly 7 million of the state’s 12.7 million residents.
+Three new What’s So Cool About Manufacturing? video contests for the 2017-2018 school year have helped increase total participation to students in 39 of Pennsylvania’s 67 counties – a combined area that represents more than 9 million of the state’s 12.7 million residents.

 Inaugural contests will be held in Central PA, Northeast PA, and Northwest PA.
 With these first-year contests and expansion in the greater Pittsburgh area, this distinctive career awareness effort has gained presence in more than half of Pennsylvania within five years from its creation.
 The contest’s format also has been adopted by groups in 11 additional states.

 Created by the Manufacturers Resource Center (MRC) in Allentown, PA, the annual video contest excites students to explore cool manufacturing careers and produce profiles of companies throughout Pennsylvania.
 The teams of students and teacher coaches receive camera equipment, software, and professional guidance as they learn to script, record, and edit their video stories.
 Judges bestow a variety of awards and fans vote online for its Viewers Choice Award.
 The contest’s objective is to change students’ perceptions about manufacturing careers.

 The eight contests held in Pennsylvania during 2016-2017 featured entries from 117 schools and districts.
 The 12 contests for 2017-2018 are expected to draw more than 200 entries.